agile-ts/documentation/docs/Interfaces.md

 #### `perform`

-Whether the ingested Job should be executed immediately by the `runtime` or added first to a `queue` and executed when it is his turn.
+Whether the ingested Job should be executed immediately by the `runtime` or should first be inserted into a `queue` and performed when it is its turn.

 | Type                     | Default   | Required |
 |--------------------------|-----------|----------|